Dolores Costello: Film career

 Costello spoke with a lisp and found it difficult to make the transition to talking pictures, but after two years of voice coaching she was comfortable speaking before a microphone.
 One of her early sound film appearances was with her sister Helene in the Warner Bros. all-star extravaganza The Show of Shows (1929).

 Her acting career became less of a priority for her following the birth of her first child, Dolores Ethel Mae "DeeDee" Barrymore, on April 8, 1930, and she retired from the screen in 1931 to devote time to her family.
 Her second child, John Drew Barrymore, was born on June 4, 1932, but the marriage proved difficult due to her husband's increasing alcoholism, and they divorced in 1935.

 She resumed her career a year later and achieved some successes, most notably in Little Lord Fauntleroy (1936), and The Magnificent Ambersons (1942).
 She retired permanently from acting following her appearance in This Is the Army (1943), again under the direction of Michael Curtiz.

 Making a rare radio appearance, Costello appeared as the Danish Countess Elsa on the radio program Suspense on August 28, 1943.
 The title of the episode was The King's Birthday, written by Corporal Leonard Pellitier, U.S. Army.

 Later years

-In 1939, she married Dr. John Vruwink, an obstetrician who was her physician during her pregnancies, but they divorced in 1950.
-Costello spent the remaining years of her life in semi-seclusion, managing an avocado farm.
-Her film career largely was ruined by the destructive effects of early film makeup, which ravaged her complexion too severely to camouflage.
-Her final film was This Is the Army (1943).
-In the 1970s, her house was inundated in a flashflood that caused a good deal of damage to her property and memorabilia from her movie career and life with John Barrymore.
+Costello's final film was This Is the Army (1943).
+The destructive effects of early film makeup, which affected her complexion too severely to camouflage, is blamed for the end of her film career.

+In 1939, she married Dr. John Vruwink, an obstetrician who was her physician during her pregnancies; they divorced in 1950.
 She died of emphysema in California in early March 1979 at age 75.
 Costello has a star on the Hollywood Walk of Fame for her contributions to motion pictures at 1645 Vine Street.